Special Note#

 Why this step?

-Portage is Gentoo's package management system and its core feature.
-Initializing Portage and configuring make.conf is like setting the "building blueprint" for your new system, deciding how software is compiled, what features to use, and where to download from.
+Portage is Gentoo's package management system and core feature.
+Initializing Portage and configuring make.conf is like setting the "blueprint" for your new system, deciding how software is compiled, what features to use, and where to download from.

 5.1 Sync Tree#